ayush23a/SpeechTranslator/README.md

 # SpeechTranslator
 This is a speech translator system designed completely on python .
-It translates one's speech into any desired language
+It translates one's speech into any desired language and provides voice output